VladimirSharaP/VladimirSharaP/README.md

 <h1 align="center">Hello!
 I am Vladimir!</h1>
 <p align="left">
   Graduated from SIBSUTIS with a bachelor's degree in Fundamental Informatics and Information Technology.
 Participated in a hackathon and a course on web development from the company TENZOR.
+At the hackathon, he      participated in the development of the mobile application interface.
+Flutter was used for development.
+The idea of ​​the application was to find a partner for various games available in the office.
+During the web     development course I worked on the front-end component of a social network.
+Used React+Redux and Socket.io to work with the backend.
   I am interested in sports and guitar.
 </p>

 <h3 align="left">Languages and Tools:</h3>